balena-labs-projects/autohupr/README.md

 - `BALENA_API_KEY`: Automatically provided by the balena Supervisor when the `io.balena.features.balena-api` label is used.
 - `BALENA_API_URL`: Automatically provided by the balena Supervisor when the `io.balena.features.balena-api` label is used.
 - `BALENA_DEVICE_UUID`: Automatically provided by the balena Supervisor.
 - `HUP_CHECK_INTERVAL`: Interval between checking for available updates.
-Defaults is 1d.
+Default is 1d.

 ## Usage/Examples